Negentropy: Etymology

-In a note to What is Life?
-Schrödinger explained his use of this phrase.
+In a note to What is Life?, Schrödinger explained his use of this phrase:

 Information theory

 In information theory and statistics, negentropy is used as a measure of distance to normality.
-Out of all distributions with a given mean and variance, the normal or Gaussian distribution is the one with the highest entropy.
+Out of all probability distributions with a given mean and variance, the Gaussian or normal distribution is the one with the highest entropy.
 Negentropy measures the difference in entropy between a given distribution and the Gaussian distribution with the same mean and variance.
 Thus, negentropy is always nonnegative, is invariant by any linear invertible change of coordinates, and vanishes if and only if the signal is Gaussian.